Curve-Labs/template-impact-evaluator/Readme.md

 A video guide on how to run the Impact Evaluator can be accessed via [this link](https://www.loom.com/share/6cf0ad08ae2b424cb7a5d072c29811d1).

+**To utilize this template, please create a fork of the template repository.**

 # Prerequisites

 ## Docker